rosswd/challenged-by-code/README.md

 - you find yourself not being able to do things others seem to do with ease, like nested loops
-- you cannot actually make anything although you can watch someone do it and/or you can copy and paste their code
+- you cannot actually make anything, although you can watch someone do it and/or you can copy and paste their code

-*Challenged by Code* is a list of resources that help you to try challenges.
-I hope even if you fail you don't let it stop you - it is difficult being the new guy/gal but it does get easier, if you are honest with yourself.

-`daily.md` contains most of the challenges. `search.md` lists places to search for code.
+`daily.md` contains most of the challenges. `search.md` lists places to search for code - useful if you are learning about a function or concept and want some examples. `stuck.md` outlines how to use IRC to get help and places you can pay for help.

 ## Contributing
 If you find new challenges or a broken link, feel free to send a pull request or ping me on [Twitter](https://twitter.com/Macabhaird).